 3.)
 During Issues With Child Custody

 Child custody issues do not only happen during a divorce, they can also occur when you need to fight against the state or other family members who are trying to have custody of your children.
 A family lawyer is essential in these situations, as you will need all the help you can get to ensure you are treated fairly and continue to have access to your children.
 During a child custody lawsuit, you will need to prove that you can sufficiently provide for your child (or children), and a lawyer can help you navigate this.
-If the child custody issues are not to do with divorce, and you were wrongfully accused of something like abuse, then a lawyer will assist you with proving your innocence and stopping the affair from becoming a criminal lawsuit.
+If the child custody dispute is not to do with divorce, and you were wrongfully accused of something like abuse, then a lawyer will assist you with proving your innocence and stopping the affair from becoming a criminal lawsuit.

 4.)
 When Planning a Will